nushell/nushell.github.io/book/custom_commands.md

 ```
 def greet [vip: string, ...name: string] {
-  echo "hello to our VIP" $vip
+  echo "hello to our VIP " $vip | str collect
   echo "and hello to everybody else:"
   for $n in $name {
     echo $n